ericBiagiotti/MBTA_Example/README.md

 - I am currently using the names of routes and stops as hash keys to simplify things, but this should really be using IDs.
 - Add more edge case and error testing.
 For example, `getConnectingRoutes` iterates over the combinations of starting and destination routes for any given pair of stops, but the first set of routes will always find a connection given the current MBTA graph.
 Consequently, the code for handling the case when the first pair of routes don't have a connection but subsequent pairs do is not fully tested.
 - The `http.Get()` function doesn't return an error for non 2xx response codes, so `getAndDecode` should check for different response codes from the MBTA API and log unexpected results.
 - Client side caching of data.
 The MBTA resources we are concerned with for this example are fairly static.
-They provide a way to check API v3 supports caching via the `Last-Modified` response and  `If-Modified-Since` request headers.
+The MBTA API v3 supports caching via the `Last-Modified` response and  `If-Modified-Since` request headers.